D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 Advantages:
 – +1 bonus to Armor Class vs. missile, plus an additional +1 bonus every 5 levels.
-– +1 to attack and damage rolls with any ranged weapon every 5 levels.
+– +1 to ranged attack and damage rolls at 3rd level and an additional +1 bonus every 5 levels thereafter.
 – May achieve Grand Mastery (5 slots) in longbows, shortbows, crossbows, slings, and darts.
 – May use the Shockwave and Incinerate abilities.
 Gains one use each at level 4, plus an additional use each every 4 levels, up to a maximum of 5 uses each at level 20.